saltire/advengine-tdd/apidoc.md

 Tests always return true or false.
 When preceded by a bang (`!`), they will return the opposite of their actual result.

+### **any** *entity*

+Check if any nouns or rooms match the selector.
+A blank selector will return all entities.
+This can be used in conjunction with filters.

 ### **var** *variable* [<>=]*value*

 Check if *variable* is set to the given *value*.
 If *value* begins with